Neman: Nemunas loops

-Due to their location, "The Nemunas loops" are often described using the Lithuanian name for the river.
+Due to their location, "the Nemunas loops" are often described using the Lithuanian name for the river.
 In 1992 Nemunas Loops Regional Park was founded.
 Its goal is to preserve the loops (Lithuanian: vingis) that the river makes in the Punia forest.
-Near Prienai, the Nemunas makes a 17 km loop (like a teardrop) coming within 1.2 km of completing the loop.
-The Nemunas flows along the double bend between Balbieriškis and Birštonas for 48 km and then moves in a northerly direction for only 4.5 km.
+Near Prienai, the river makes a 17 km loop (like a teardrop) coming within 1.2 km of completing the loop.
+Nemunas flows along the double bend between Balbieriškis and Birštonas for 48 km and then moves in a northerly direction for only 4.5 km.
 The loops are not conventional river meanders; they follow underlying tectonic structures.
 The faults are the source of local mineral springs.
 The area is historically and culturally significant.
 Its castles served as the first line of defense against forays by the Teutonic knights.

 Delta

-At its delta the Nemunas splits into a maze of river branches and canals mixing with polders and wetlands and is a very attractive destination for eco-tourism.
+At its delta Nemunas splits into a maze of river branches and canals mixing with polders and wetlands and is a very attractive destination for eco-tourism.
 The four main distributaries are Atmata, Pakalnė, Skirvytė (the southern mouth, marking the international border) and Gilija.
 The river plays a crucial part in the ecosystem of the Curonian Lagoon.
 It provides the main water inflow to the lagoon and keeps the water almost fresh.
 This allows fresh water and brackish water animals to survive there.
 As the delta extends north the lagoon opposite narrows.
 Since the delta is in Lithuania, it is often referred to as Nemunas Delta.
 Nemunas Delta Regional Park was created in the delta in 1992.